[1] 1 2 3 4

 including vectors, matrices, data frames (similar to datasets), and lists (collections of objects).

-, which are the unique values of that factor
+Factors are an important concept in R. Factors contain levels, which are the unique values of that factor variable.

 ## [1] "One" "Two" "Three" "Four" "Five" "Six" "Seven" "Eight"